 Market Vectors Brazil Small-Cap ETF (the "Fund") seeks to replicate as closely as possible, before fees and expenses, the price and yield performance of the Market Vectors® Brazil Small-Cap Index (the "Brazil Small-Cap Index").

-This table describes the fees and expenses that you may pay if you buy and hold shares of the Fund ("Shares").
+The following tables describe the fees and expenses that you may pay if you buy and hold shares of the Fund ("Shares").

 (expenses that you pay each year as a percentage of the value of your investment)